codeforpdx/recordexpungPDX/README.md

 ## Installation

 To get your dev environment set up for running the app locally and becoming a contributor, you'll rely on all the afore-mentioned technologies.
+If you have any trouble, don't hesitate to ask on our [Slack channel](https://codeforpdx.slack.com/#record_expung)!
+If you don't have access to the slack channel yet, please ask our CodeForPDX brigade leader, Hugh: Hugh@codeforpdx.org

 1. **[Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository)**,
 	and **[clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)** the repo.